NicolaDalla/MSMS_noise_cleaning/README.md

 - Noise lowers similarity scores by diluting the contribution of high-intensity peaks.
 - Denoising spectra increases score consistency and reduces false positives connection in molecular networks.
 - Molecular networks after denoising show tighter clusters that are better separated by higher distances, resulting in improved network structure.
-- Severe denoising (e.g., 5–10% of relative intensity cutoff) can lead to loss of structural information, making different compounds overlap and appear indistinguishable.
+- Severe denoising (e.g. 5–10% of relative intensity cutoff) can lead to loss of structural information, making different compounds overlap and appear indistinguishable.